SandwichGouda/Data/Data.md

 - Go rocks !
 - When coding, you can speedrun, but project building, project management, code organisation & cleanup, project design (what exactly the code should do, which functions to implement, in which files, which packages) will take some time.
   * If this part does not take much time, then it means that some choices are overlooked, and that's where technical debt kicks in.
+- When dumping a text database into a text file (very natural idea), there are several ways to do.
+  * The first idea would be to write the data into a natural format adapted to the data we're storing.
+  * Actually, this is quite golemic.
+Many standards already exist and it would be a shame not to use them.
+It makes the result sound and look more professional, and moreover, many libraries in many languages will have pre-implemente
 - Go rocks !!

 #### Web development